CDU-HIT238/slides/week3/index.md

 * Sort the core category by priority
 * Pick the most important - does it / do they depend on any others
 * Sketch out wireframes and UX flows for those features
-* Cut out anything unecessecary in the designs
+* Cut out anything unnecessary in the designs

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->